 It opened in 1936 when 29 houses in different traditional Romanian styles were brought to the museum.
 During the Second World War, it was used to house refugees, and in the Communist era, it was a contentious place, as the Communist rulers sought to destroy traditional Romanian buildings.

-However, the museum survived, and it’s now home to 346 buildings and over 53,000 artefacts, all depicting past and present life in a Romanian village (there are actually exhibits from three historical eras).
+However, the museum survived, and it’s now home to 346 buildings and over 53,000 artefacts, all depicting past and present life in a Romanian village (there are exhibits from three historical eras).
 Whether you want to learn about Romanian crafts or the history of agriculture in the country, it’s a fascinating museum!

 Relax in the old town

-“Guess how old this part of Bucharest is”, our guide challenged, when we were sitting down in the heart of the old town.
+“Guess how old this part of Bucharest is”, our guide challenged when we were sitting down in the heart of the old town.
 A few guesses came in “300 years?”
 “600 years?”
 “1,500 years”.

 “You’re all wrong,” said the guide, laughing.
 “20 years!”.

 Bucharest is home to the world’s “newest old town”.
-Unlike the old towns in cities like Krakow and Marsailles, Bucharest was only created in the early 2000s, to attract more tourists to the city.
+Unlike the old towns in cities like Krakow and Marsailles, Bucharest was only created in the early 2000s, to attract more tourists to the town.